reviczky/pstoedit/doc/readme.txt

 pstoedit and the -dSAFER option of Ghostscript:
 -----------------------------------------------
-GhostScript provides an option -dSAFER that disables all file access functions of PostScript.
-Some administrators even install a wrapper like to following instead of ghostscript directly
+Ghostscript provides an option -dSAFER that disables all file access functions of PostScript.
+Some administrators even install a wrapper like to following instead of gs directly
 #!/bin/sh
 gs.real -dSAFER $*

 So when a user uses gs he/she actually runs this script.
-However, pstoedit needs to have access to files for it's operation.
+However, pstoedit needs to have access to files for its operation.
 So it is not possible to use this wrapper for gs in combination with pstoedit.
 You would get an error message like "Error: /invalidfileaccess in (w)".